ScratchAddons/website-v2/content/docs/policies/privacy/website.md

 - Your browser's user agent string (which often includes your browser's and operating system's names and version numbers).
 - Optionally, the list of currently enabled addons of your Scratch Addons instance.

-Feedback is sent to a public open source [Glitch.com Node.js server instance](https://glitch.com/edit/#!/scratchaddons-feedback) which then redirects the information to a [Discord](https://discord.com) server.
+Feedback is sent to a public open source [Napkin Node.js server instance](https://scratchaddons.npkn.net/feedback/) which then redirects the information to a [Discord](https://discord.com) server and an internal GitHub repository.
 We do not log the IP addresses of the users that send feedback.
-You can verify this by looking at the Glitch server source code linked above.
+You can verify this by looking at the Napkin server source code linked above.

 ## Third Parties